Autopilot System for Depth and Pitch Control in Underwater Vehicles: Navigating Near-Surface Waves and Disturbances: Problem Formulation

 Since this research focuses on the control of underwater vehicles near the surface in wave-affected environments, the design of the inputs \( \delta_v(t) \) and \( \delta_m(t) \) necessitates the cancellation of wave frequencies.
 This requirement is important for multiple reasons: it prevents excessive wear on actuators and aids in energy conservation.
 In addition, the controller should be engineered to counteract low-frequency disturbance, such as suction forces and dynamics not included in the model, to effectively eliminate errors in the steady-state performance.

 The LQR Autopilot system is specifically configured to adhere to a predetermined reference input.
 A critical aspect of the LQR's design is its capability to inhibit any oscillatory tendencies of the controller that correspond to the wave frequency.
-The L1 Adaptive Autopilot augmentation system is designed to refine the tracking reference for the Autopilot system.
-Such a modification is crucial for ensuring that the actual AUV depth and pitch align precisely with their intended reference values.
-More precisely, the L1 controller modifies the reference signal in a way that guides the actual values \( z(t) \) and \( \theta(t) \) to converge towards their respective desired target \( z_{\text{cmd}}(t) \) and \( \theta_{\text{cmd}}(t) \).
+The \(\mathcal{L}_1\) Adaptive Autopilot augmentation system is designed to refine the tracking reference for the autopilot system.
+Such a modification is crucial for ensuring that the actual AUV depth aligns precisely with their intended reference values.
+In other words, the \(\mathcal{L}_1\) controller modifies the reference signal in a way that guides the actual value \( z(t) \) to converge towards its respective desired target \( z_{\text{cmd}}(t) \).
 This results in a more accurate and efficient performance of the autopilot system.
-The control architecture, which consists of the LQR Autopilot and the L1 Augmentation, is illustrated in Figure \ref{fig:controllerarchitecture}.
+The control architecture, which consists of the LQR Autopilot and the \(\mathcal{L}_1\) Augmentation, is illustrated in Figure \ref{fig:controllerarchitecture}.